mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 ```

 ```
-Ramumis are also, according to legend, favoured assassination tools in certain circles; train one to seek out a target’s scent, force feed it explosives, let it scamper where few think it a serious threat and detonate via radio when it perches on the target’s shoulder.
+Ramumis are also, according to legend, favored assassination tools in certain circles; train one to seek out a target’s scent, force feed it explosives, let it scamper where few think it a serious threat and detonate via radio when it perches on the target’s shoulder.
 Damage is